Photo by Debashis RC Biswas on Unsplash

 Differences Between Natural Caffeine and Synthetic Caffeine

 The chemical structure of natural caffeine and synthetic caffeine are indistinguishable.
-And although there are similarities, differences are most prevalent in areas such as absorption rates, concentration, and cost of production.

 Natural Caffeine